Pumuckl007/8BitCompiler/README.md

 Attribution
 ---

-This project makes hevy use of Code Mirror whose license can be found [here](https://codemirror.net/LICENSE).
+This project makes heavy use of Code Mirror whose license can be found [here](https://codemirror.net/LICENSE).